marcellpaganini/react-tutorial-02/README.md

 **Solution**  Change ```root.render(<Game />);``` to ```  root.render(<React.StrictMode><Game /></React.StrictMode>);```
 ✖ Warning: You are importing createRoot from "react-dom" which is not supported.
 You should instead import it from "react-dom/client".
 **Solution:** Change ```import ReactDOM from 'react-dom';``` to ```import ReactDOM from 'react-dom/client';```
-✖ ERROR in Plugin "react" was conflicted between "package.json and BaseConfig
+✖ ERROR in Plugin "react" was conflicted between "package.json and BaseConfig.
 **Solution:** Open package.json and hit ctrl + save (temporary workaround).
 Changed directory structure that was case sensitive (real solution).